Waterfowl and Migratory Game Bird Hunting

 - With live decoys.
 If you have captive waterfowl, they must be removed from your hunting area at least 10 days prior to hunting and confined in an enclosure so that they cannot be seen or heard by migratory waterfowl.

 - With electronic calls, amplifiers, or tapes of calls.
-This does not apply to the taking of snow geese in any area when all other waterfowl hunting seasons are closed.
+This does not apply to the taking of snow geese at any time, or taking of Canada geese during September, when all other waterfowl hunting seasons are closed.

 - By driving or chasing birds with any motorized boat or vehicle, or sailboat so that the birds are pushed in shooting range of hunters.